matthewmodestino/container_workshop/README.md

 From monitoring container platforms with Splunk, to deploying Splunk in container environments, you will explore common integrations in today’s containerized environments.
 We hope it will inspire you to join the growing community of Splunkers helping shape the future of Splunk in containerized environments!

-The following content is NOT Splunk Supported configuration or meant to be production deployment guidance.
-Please consult Splunk Documentation or your Splunk account team & Professional Services for advanced production support.
+> This content is NOT Splunk Supported configuration or meant to be production deployment guidance.
+Don't let this stop you from exploring!

-Getting Started
+# Getting Started

-Note: we will be running Linux containers in all labs.
+> Note: we will be running Linux containers in all labs.

 The following labs expect Docker Desktop and Minishift will be used as the container environments.
 This will help ensure content can be followed locally on your laptop.